 c.1440 John the Gardener wrote a verse treatise on gardening called The Feate of Gardening.
 The verse is considered to be the first practical manual about English gardening.

 The earliest paper record of gardening is a plan of Canterbury Cathedral in about 1160 showing a herbarium in an infirmary cloister.

 Christianity had an important role to play and most gardens were part of monasteries.
-The monastery cloister would provide open, green space surrounded by covered walks, usually with a well or fountain at the centre.
-Monks would use them for walking, reading and as places of quiet contemplation.
+The monastery cloister would provide open, green space surrounded by covered walks, usually with a well or fountain at the center.
+Monks would use them for walking, reading, and as places of quiet contemplation.

 The monks frequently medicinal herbs, vegetables, and flowers within an “enclosed garden” known as a hortus conclusus, typically situated in the monastery’s courtyard or cloister.
 Fruit trees were commonly grown outside of the garden in orchards.
 Other trees were grown as part of forests or woodland.

-Many of the flowers used in monasteries had religious symbolism.
+Many of the flowers used in monasteries had a religious symbolism.
 For example, violas represented the humility of the Virgin Mary, while carnations, which were introduced from Spain the in 1470s, represented the incarnation.
 White roses were associated with the Virgin Mary; red ones were linked with the blood of Christ or the Christian martyrs.

 The Rosamund bower became a significant feature in monastic gardens after the legend of Rosamund Clifford, the mistress of Henry II.
 A bower was created in the grounds to keep her hidden from the King’s jealous wife.
 Sadly, the bower proved no help to fair Rosamund and she was murdered by Queen Eleanor.